Jimmy Key

-James Edward Key (born April 22, 1961) is a former left-handed starting pitcher in Major League Baseball who played for the Toronto Blue Jays (1984–1992), New York Yankees (1993–1996), and Baltimore Orioles (1997–1998).
+James Edward Key (born April 22, 1961) is an American former left-handed starting pitcher in Major League Baseball who played for the Toronto Blue Jays (1984–1992), New York Yankees (1993–1996), and Baltimore Orioles (1997–1998).
 His best personal years were in 1987, when he posted a 17–8 record with a league-leading 2.76 ERA, and in 1993, when he went 18–6 with a 3.00 ERA and 173 strikeouts.
 With the Blue Jays, he won the 1992 World Series and with the Yankees, he won the 1996 World Series, both over the Atlanta Braves.

 Career

-High school
+Amateur career

-Key was an outstanding baseball player at S. R. Butler High School in Huntsville, Alabama.
-He compiled a 10–0 record, and had nine shutouts and a 0.30 ERA in his senior year.
-Key was also an excellent hitter, batting .410 with 11 home runs and 35 RBIs in his high school career.
+Key attended S. R. Butler High School in Huntsville, Alabama.
+For the school's baseball team, he compiled a 10–0 win–loss record with nine shutouts and a 0.30 earned run average (ERA) in his senior year.
+Key also batted .410 with 11 home runs and 35 runs batted in in his high school career.

-Clemson University

 Key attended Clemson University, where he played college baseball for the Clemson Tigers baseball team in the Atlantic Coast Conference (ACC).
 At Clemson, Key posted a 9–3 record and 2.79 ERA on the mound, and batted .300 with 21 doubles.
 Key is the only Clemson player to be a member of the first-team All-ACC in two positions (pitcher and DH) in 1982.
 He pitched the opening game of the 1980 College World Series.

 Toronto Blue Jays

-Key was drafted by the Toronto Blue Jays in the third round of the 1982 amateur draft.
+The Toronto Blue Jays selected Key in the third round of the 1982 MLB draft.
 He worked his way up the Blue Jays' minor league system during 1982 and 1983, putting up respectable numbers with the Florence Blue Jays (South Atlantic League), the Medicine Hat Blue Jays (Pioneer League), the Knoxville Blue Jays (Southern League), and the Syracuse Chiefs (International League) before heading to Toronto.

 Key made his Major League debut on April 6, 1984, and was utilized in relief situations through his inaugural year, notching 10 saves and a 4.65 ERA.
 He wore number 27 in his first season and 22 for the duration of his Blue Jays career.

 Key moved into the starting rotation in 1985 and quickly became a cornerstone in the rotation, leading the Blue Jays to their first postseason appearance that year.
 In 1987, Key led the major leagues with a 2.76 earned run average and finished second behind Roger Clemens in voting for the American League Cy Young Award.

 In Game 4 of the 1992 World Series, Key made his final start for the Blue Jays, surrendering one run over 7 2/3 innings to earn a 2-1 win and put the Jays up 3 games to 1.
 He left the game to a tremendous ovation.
 Key would appear once more in the series, as a reliever in the 10th and 11th innings of the 6th and deciding game, earning another winning decision in the series.